ffjabbari/eks-k8s-db-prod-BEST-tryit/README.md

+## Microservices with Node.js, React, Docker, Kubernetes and AWS EKS
 ### Using Docker compose
 The images are build in the host machine using a local `Dockerfile` in each service trough a docker compose file orchestrator. `docker-compose.yml`